-As of December 31, 2016 and 2015, the Company's cash equivalents consist principally of money market funds and government debt securities with original maturities of 90 days or less.
+As of December 31, 2017, and 2016, the Company's cash equivalents consist principally of money market funds and government debt securities with original maturities of 90 days or less.
 Government securities consist principally of government debt securities and money market funds which are classified as available-for-sale.
-Forward foreign currency contracts consist of contracts with credit-worthy financial institutions to buy Swiss Francs with U.S. dollars in the future at agreed upon exchange rates.